Introduction

 -

-Detention Phase: Half of the order is spent in custody, typically in a Young Offender Institution, Secure Training Centre, or Secure Children's Home.
+Detention Phase: The first half is served in custody.
+Depending on age and vulnerability, this may be in a Young Offender Institution, Secure Training Centre, or Secure Children's Home.

 -

-Supervision Phase: The second half occurs in the community under Youth Offending Team supervision.
+Supervision Phase: The second half occurs in the community under the supervision of Youth Offending Teams (YOTs).
+This phase involves programs aimed at addressing offending behavior, education, or vocational training.

 Application and Judicial Considerations